Friday, December 10, 2010

 Saturday, June 12, 2010

-Death Takes a Holiday: Get Low
+Death Takes a Holiday in Get Low

-GET LOW [***1/2]
+GET LOW ***1/2

 (Aaron Schneider, US, 2010, 100 mins.)

 One thing about Chicago, people know how to die.
-People are dying in bunches, but not around here. --Frank Quinn (Bill Murray)
+People are dying in bunches, but not around here.--Frank Quinn (Bill Murray)

 Comedies about death aren't exactly a novel proposition, but Get Low, which draws from a real incident, leaves the gallows humor behind for a lighter touch.